 When you have a lot on your mind, it can be easy to forget about health or safety risks you see, or think 'I'll tell someone about that later'.
 And with so much focus on Covid-19 this year, you might have decided not to bother anyone with unrelated concerns.

 The reality is that other day-to-day health, safety and wellbeing risks continue around us, alongside the new risks of the pandemic.
 Ignoring them won't make them go away, so more than ever it's important to speak up if you spot something.
 You might be the only person to notice potential problems or issues.
 By reporting concerns, you could be protecting colleagues or passengers.

 It's not easy to speak up, especially in these uncertain times.
 If you don't want anyone at work to know who is raising the concern, you can get in touch with CIRAS.
-We're the confidential reporting service for the railway, bus, tram, metro and other transport and construction sectors.
+We're the independent confidential reporting service for the railway, bus, tram, metro and other transport and construction sectors.

 We will pass on your concern confidentially to the company involved – whether it's your employer or a company you are contracted to – and let you know what the response is.
 You will find out what steps the company has taken because you spoke up.